paf31/purescript-behaviors/docs/README.md

 ### Values

+    count :: forall a.
+Event a -> Event Number

     filter :: forall a. (a -> Boolean) -> Event a -> Event a

     fold :: forall a b. (a -> b -> b) -> Event a -> b -> Event b